 Tribal Family Census Card issued by the Bureau of Indian Affairs; Marriage license issued by the Navajo Office of Vital Records; or Phone contacts with an official Agency or Court.
 NOTE SSA or SSI benefit records cannot be used for proof of legal marriage.
-Common Law Marriage The legality of a common law marriage depends on whether the marriage was established in another state or under Navajo law: If established in another state: The customer is asked for a Statement of Facts (DE-118) that has all of the following details: The city and state where the common law marriage was established; The dates the couple lived in that city and state where the common law marriage was established; and The reason that the couple believes the common law marriage is valid. r 6 C The Eligibility Worker sends a Policy Clarification Request to the PCR mailbox to see if the common-law marriage meets legal requirements.
-If established under Navajo law: A marriage license issued by the Navajo Office of Vital Records verifies a valid common-law marriage under Navajo law, and is legal under Arizona law.
-Widowed or Divorced The person's statement is accepted unless
+Common Law Marriage The legality of a common law marriage depends on whether the marriage was established in another state or under Navajo law: If established in another state: The customer is asked for a Statement of Facts (DE-118) that has all of the following details: The city and state where the common law marriage was established; The dates the couple lived in that city and state where the common law marriage was established; and The reason that the couple believes the common law marriage is valid.
+Lec'r The Eligibility Worker sends a Policy Clarification Request to the PCR mailbox to see if the common-law marriage meets legal requirements.
+If established under Navajo law: A marriage license issued by the Navajo Office of Vital Records verifies a valid common-law marriage under Navajo law, and is legal under Arizona law. and is legal under Alizona law.

 it is questionable.
-For example, when a

-customer previously claimed to be married

-but later claims to be divorced or widowed,

-ask for proof of the divorce or death.
+For example, when a customer previously claimed to be married but later claims to be divorced or widowed, ask for proof of the divorce or death.